owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 main application control flow, operate on the application state machine that's parameterized by its mode.

-The `start` function takes a name and keymaps, and creates a new application state machine associated with the name, and in the state of `WelcomeScreenMode`:
+The `start` function takes a name and key maps, and creates a new application state machine associated with the name, and in the state of `WelcomeScreenMode`: